CLEVERFOOD: leading an urgent change in food systems for a better future

 “To maximise the impact of this project, it is pivotal to engage with, educate and empower citizens in order to inspire them to change.
 ICONS, responsible for the project’s communication, will work closely with other partners to develop the FOOD 2030 Online Platform which will collect all projects and useful resources around the topic of sustainable food systems.
 To amplify the visibility of the project, ICONS will also develop a multi-channel strategy that guarantees joint collaboration and sustainability of results beyond project implementation” says Ilaria Bonetti, ICONS Senior Project Manager.

 The CLEVERFOOD project began on 1 January 2023 and will last four years.
 The kick-off meeting took place in Portugal 20-22 February 2023 at Ciencia Viva.
-The project involves 26 partners from 12 different countries (Austria, Finland, Germany, Hungary, Iceland, Italy, Lithuania, Norway, Slovakia, Spain, Switzerland, United Kingdom).
+The project involves 23 partners from 9 different countries (Denmark, Belgium, Italy, Netherlands, Greece, Hungary, Spain, Poland, Portugal).

 For further information on CLEVERFOOD, contact Ilaria Bonetti – Senior Project Manager